cooperlees/json2netns/README.md

 # Development

-The code has been attmepted to be very object oriented.
-Please try to use inheritence and keep new interface types sub classes of Interface etc. for all code additons.
+The code has attempted to be object oriented first.
+Please try to use inheritance and keep new interface types sub classes of Interface etc. for all code additions.

 ## Development 'editable' Install